Quickest Detection for Changes in Maximal kNN Coherence of Random Matrices: Numerical Results

 \section{Numerical Results}

-Here we apply the stopping rule $\taug$ in \eqref{eq:taug} to the problem of detecting a change in the distribution when the $\{\mathbb X(m)\}$ are Gaussian distributed random matrices.
-In this case the dispersion $\mathbf{\Sigma}$ is the covariance matrix of the rows of $\mathbb X$.
-The pre-change covariance is the $p\times p$ diagonal matrix $\mathbf{\Sigma}_0=\text{diag}(\sigma^2_i)$, where $\sigma_i^2 >0$ are arbitrary component-wise variances.
-The post-change covariance matrix $\mathbf{\Sigma}_1$ is a row-sparse matrix of degree $k$, obtained as follows.
-A $p \times p$ sample from the Wishart distribution is generated and some of the entries are forced to be zero in such a way that no row has more than $k$ non-zero elements.
-Specifically, we retain the top left $k \times k$ block of the matrix, and for each row $i$, $k+1 \leq i \leq (p+k)/2$, all but the diagonal and the $(p+k+1-i)$th element is forced to zero.
+Here we apply the stopping rule $\taug$ in \eqref{eq:taug}, with $\mathcal{J} = [0,\infty]$, to the problem of detecting a change in the distribution when the $\{\mathbb X(m)\}$ are Gaussian distributed random matrices with i.i.d. rows each having identical covariance matrix $\mathbf \Sigma$.
+The pre-change value $J_0$ of $J$ is equal to one (diagonal covariance matrix) and the post-change value $J_1$ of $J$ is greater than 1.
+Specifically, the pre-change covariance is the $p\times p$ diagonal matrix $\mathbf{\Sigma}_0=\text{diag}(\sigma^2_i)$, where $\sigma_i^2 >0$.
+The post-change covariance matrix $\mathbf{\Sigma}_1$ is a row-sparse matrix of degree $s$, constructed as follows.
+A $p \times p$ sample from the Wishart distribution is generated and some of the entries are forced to be zero in such a way that no row has more than $s$ non-zero elements.
+Specifically, we retain the top left $s \times s$ block of the matrix.
+For each row after $s$ rows, $s$ consecutive elements after the diagonal term is retained.
+The rest of the entries are either set to zero, or filled to maintain symmetry.
+Mathematically, for $i$, $s+1 \leq i \leq (p+s)/2$, all but the diagonal and the $(p+s+1-i)$th element is forced to zero.
 Each time an entry $(i,j)$ is set to zero, the entry $(j,i)$ is also set to zero, to maintain symmetry.
-Finally, a scaled diagonal matrix is also added to $\mathbf{\Sigma}_1$ to restore its positive definiteness.
-We set $n=10$, $p=100$, and $k=5$.
+Finally, a positively scaled diagonal matrix is added to $\mathbf{\Sigma}_1$ to restore its positive definiteness.
+We set $n=10$, $p=100$, and $s=5$.

+This procedure gives a non-diagonal dispersion matrix $\Sigma_1$ that determined the value of $J=J_1$ after the change point.
+The value can be estimated empirically by drawing repeated samples $\{\mathbb X(m)\}_{m=1}^T$ from the $\mathcal N(0, \mathbf \Sigma_1)$, computing the summary statistics $\{V(m)\}_{m=1}^T$ and empirically estimating $J$ using the method of \cite{sricharan2011local} or by maximizing $\prod_{m=1}^T f_V(V(m);J)$ using \eqref{eq:PDF_V_delta1}, giving the maximum likelihood estimate MLE.